driskell/log-courier/docs/log-carver/Configuration.md

 Duration.
 Optional.
 Default: 15

-This is the maximum time Log Courier will wait for a endpoint to respond to a request after logs were send to it.
+This is the maximum time Log Carver will wait for a endpoint to respond to a request after logs were send to it.
 If the endpoint does not respond within this time period the connection will be closed and reset.